RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 For this it uses the configured firewall, for this tutorial we will use iptables.

-Example terminology that you can use in the tutorial:
-* a root user
-* a configured firewall

 ## Step 1 - Installing Fail2ban